 - In the meantime, heat the olive oil in a pan.
 Once heated, add sliced onions and sautee until cooked.
-Alternatively, deep fry the onions in the oil if you’d like a crispier topping.
+For truly delicious flavor, spend about 30-40 minutes slowly caramelizing the onions.
+Alternatively, deep fry the onions in vegetable oil if you'd like a crispier topping.

 - Once spätzle is cooked through, drain the water and return the spätzle to the pot.